The Daily Health in Survivorship Study

 What does the 7-day diary involve?

 You and your partner will start the 7-day diary portion the day after your in-person visit.
 The 7-day diary portion of this study includes short questionnaires on a mobile app to measure your daily stress, communication with your partner, and health behaviors.
-In order to help understand how your heart rate and inflammation changes may be related to aspects of relationships and to any stress you may be experiencing, you and your partner may each be asked to wear heart rate monitors each day and collect your own blood samples each morning before eating or drinking.
+In order to help understand how your heart rate and inflammation changes may be related to aspects of relationships and to any stress you may be experiencing, you and your partner may each be asked to wear heart rate monitors each morning and evening and collect your own blood sample before eating or drinking.
 All study procedures will be done in the convenience of your home.

 Everyone experiences changes in their heart rate and levels of inflammation.
 Studies have also linked changes in heart rate and inflammation to stress and to a person’s health and relationship behaviors.
 In order to help understand how your heart rate and inflammation changes may be related to aspects of relationships and to any stress you may be experiencing, you and your partner will each wear small heart monitors each day and collect your own blood samples each morning.